RodrigoDriMachado/BlockChain-BackEndSCM/SCM/README.md

-# personal-blockchain-backend
+# Supplay Chain Management for BlockChain

-This is the back-end part for [Luiz's](https://github.com/LHSV) and my undergraduate thesis.
+This is the back-end part for [Rodrigo Machado](https://github.com/RodrigoDriMachado)

-You can read my thesis at https://github.com/NathanGavenski/personal-blockchain-thesis
+You can read my thesis at https://github.com/RodrigoDriMachado/BlockChain-BackEndSCM